xma711/notebook/computer_networks/bluetooth/README.md

 Reference: https://stackoverflow.com/questions/1046669/bluetooth-protocol

-the bluetooth protocol stack includes its own transport protocols: L2CAP and RFCOMM, where RFCOMM links use the L2CAP layer.
+the Bluetooth protocol stack includes its own transport protocols: L2CAP and RFCOMM, where RFCOMM links use the L2CAP layer.

 It is possible to use IP tunneling over Bluetooth encapsulating UDP packets over RFCOMM links.